vishnupyt/vishnupyt/README.md

 - [Credit Card Fraud Detection Using Face Recognition](https://github.com/vishnupyt/Credit-Card-Fraud-Detection-Using-Face-Recognition): A secure system to detect fraudulent credit card transactions using face recognition technology.
 - [Bike Sales Dashboard](https://github.com/vishnupyt/my-excel-dashboard): A data visualization dashboard created using Microsoft Excel.
+- [To-Do List Web App](https://github.com/vishnupyt/to-do-list): A simple and interactive To-Do List web application built using HTML, CSS, and JavaScript.
+This app allows users to manage their tasks efficiently with features like adding, removing, marking tasks as completed, and viewing all tasks.

 ---